 Under the Contractual Agreements with the VIEs, the Company has the power to direct the activities of all the VIEs and subsidiaries of the VIEs, and can have assets transferred out of the VIEs and subsidiaries of the VIEs.
-Therefore, the Company considers itself the ultimate primary beneficiary of the VIEs and there is no asset of the VIEs that can only be used to settle obligations of the VIEs and subsidiaries of the VIEs, except for registered capital and PRC statutory reserves of the VIEs and subsidiaries of the VIEs and subsidiaries of the VIEs are incorporated as limited liability companies under the PRC Company Law, the creditors of the VIEs and subsidiaries of the VIEs do not have recourse to the general credit of the Company.
+Therefore, the Company considers itself the ultimate primary beneficiary of the VIEs and there is no asset of the VIEs that can only be used to settle obligations of the VIEs and subsidiaries of the VIEs, except for registered capital and PRC statutory reserves of the VIEs and subsidiaries of the VIEs amounting to RMB25.2 million as of December 31, 2022.
+As all the VIEs and subsidiaries of the VIEs are incorporated as limited liability companies under the PRC Company Law, the creditors of the VIEs and subsidiaries of the VIEs do not have recourse to the general credit of the Company.
 The amounts of the consolidated VIEs' current liabilities without recourse to the Company disclosed on the face of the consolidated balance sheets have excluded the amounts due to inter-company entities.
 There is currently no contractual arrangement that would require the Company to provide additional financial support to the VIEs.
 However, as the Company is conducting certain businesses through the VIEs and subsidiaries of the VIEs, the Company may provide such support on a discretionary basis in the future, which could expose the Company to a loss.